jackokring/KRTPluginA/README.md

 Going down is always a prerequisite before rising to the top!
 And normal is very overdue.
 The maximal delay length is divided by polyphony.
 What's the cache flush GB/s on this thing?
 I'm thinking 4 bars and a bit or so?

 Polyphonic triggers occur at the optimal octave intercept per trigger, and so the outputs become phasic to the triggers. `HI` can off trigger a trigger to sync with the up speed clearing of the precision down beat zero delay.
-No trigger equals monophony and no delay after the "blip" as there is a trigger need on `TRIG`.
+No trigger equals no effect and no delay after the "blip" as there is a trigger need on `TRIG`.

 Try `NOTE` at 5 semitones, and alter the trigger rate for a sync chord arpy sound.
 In this sense other semitone values are better at lower `TRIG` rates.
 Try some drums on the `HI` out for an interesting timing effect too.